vNPro3s/ai_chatbots_jossis/pro_files/nlp.md

 > Why do we need NLP in AI ChatBots?

-The hart of an AI chatbot is its ability to understand and process user inputs, which are typically in the form of natural language (e.g., English, German, Croatian, etc.).
-Besides that, Natural Language Processing (NLP) have tools for chatbots to interpret, analyze, and generate human language, allowing them to effectively interact with users in a conversational manner.
+The heart of an AI chatbot is its ability to understand and process user inputs, typically in natural language (e.g., English, German, Croatian, etc.).
+Besides that, Natural Language Processing (NLP) have tools for chatbots to interpret, analyze, and generate human language, allowing them to interact with users effectively in a conversational manner.

 > Natural Language Processing (NLP) is an interdisciplinary field that deals with different tasks performed by computers based on content derived from human language.